-Training services include Work Experience and Occupational Skills training.
-Work Experience provides a participant with firsthand experience in the workplace.
-Occupational Skills training provides educational funding, not to exceed two years, while a participant attends post-secondary school to complete a course of study leading to a credential that can be utilized to seek employment.
+Training services include Work Experience and Occupation Skills training.
+Work Experience pays a client a stipend as the client gains experience while working on a job.
+Occupational Skills training provides educational funding, not to exceed two years, while a client attends post-secondary school to complete a course of study leading to a credential that can be utilized to seek employment.

-Individuals looking for a job will be registered in the AJL database to be considered for employment counseling and job matching.
+Individuals looking for a job will need to be registered in the AJL database to be considered for employment counseling and job matching.
 Everyone who is employed is also welcome to register for Job Services, use the Workforce Center's computer lab, and do Internet job searches on their own.